mdnpascual/ToF-Fishing-Bot/README.md

 Where `double_val` is a the amount of variance that the game will accept as the correct color for the fish or player stamina.
 This value are the 2 changing values at the top of the "Start/Stop Fishing" Button.
-Lower values means a stricter check but more false negatives.
-Higher values means less strict but more false positive.
+Lower values means a stricter check but more false positives.
+Higher values means less strict but more false negatives.

 ## Middle Bar Color Threshold
 #### `"MiddlebarColorDetectionThreshold": <double_val>`
 Example: ```  "MiddlebarColorDetectionThreshold": "10.0"``` (default)

 Where `double_val` is a the amount of variance that the game will accept as the correct color for the middle bar.
-Lower values means a stricter check but more false negatives.
-Higher values means less strict but more false positive.
+Lower values means a stricter check but more false positives.
+Higher values means less strict but more false negatives.